tgxs002/HPSv2/README.md

 ```shell
 python img_score.py --image-path assets/demo_image.jpg --prompt 'A cat with two horns on its head'
 ```
-where the parameter `image` can accept multiple values.
+where the parameter `image-path` can accept multiple values.

 ## Train Human Preference Predictor
 To train your own human preference predictor, just change the corresponding path in `configs/controller.sh` and run the following command: